Cybersex and Internet Sex Addiction

 Developed by Kimberly S. Young, Psy.D.

-This course is also offered as part of two Certificate Programs
+This course is also offered as part of one Certificate Program & one Savings Package:

 Psychology of the Web 15 CE Credit Hours